10 THINGS YOU DIDN’T KNOW ABOUT THE GREAT WHITE SHARK

 Known as one of the ocean’s greatest predators, the Great White Shark has grown to become quite a hit amongst travellers and tourists through Shark Cage Diving.
 If you are thinking about going shark cage diving then you will find the following facts about the Great White Shark quite interesting.

 African Shark Eco-Charters specialise in Great White Shark cage diving and breaching trips.
 Our trips head out to Seal Island, False Bay which is the home of the “flying’ Great White Sharks.
-Join us on one of our Great White Shark cage diving and breaching trips and witness these spectacular apex predators up close and personal.
+Join Rob Lawrence and the ASEC team, on one of our Great White Shark cage diving and breaching trips and witness these spectacular apex predators up close and personal.